Key takeaways:

 While we talk about vitamin B6 as one vitamin, there are actually several different forms, including pyridoxal, pyridoxine, and pyridoxamine, as well as their phosphate ester forms.[ref]
 The active form of B6 most often used in reactions in the body is called pyridoxal 5′-phosphate and is abbreviated as PLP or P5P.
 This is where genetics comes into play – converting the forms of B6 we get in our foods into the active P5P form.

-• Nervous system: P5P is essential in the process of creating serotonin from the amino acid tryptophan.
-It is also needed for the process of creating dopamine, histamine, glutamate, and GABA.[ref]
+P5P is essential in the process of synthesizing serotonin from the amino acid tryptophan.
+It is also a cofactor in the synthesis of dopamine, histamine, glutamate, and GABA.[ref]
+Thus, vitamin B6 in the P5P form plays a vital role in neurotransmitter levels.

-• Tryptophan metabolism: Vitamin B6 is an important cofactor in the kynurenine pathway for tryptophan metabolism, resulting in the formation of niacin.
+Vitamin B6 is an important cofactor in the kynurenine pathway for tryptophan metabolism, resulting in the formation of niacin.
+(Related article: Tryptophan, kynurenine, serotonin)

 Symptoms of vitamin B6 deficiency:

-A true deficiency of vitamin B6 is uncommon because B6 is found in many foods.
+A severe dietary deficiency of vitamin B6 is uncommon because B6 is found in many foods; most people get enough of it to meet their needs.

-However, diseases that cause decreased absorption of vitamins can cause B6 deficiency.
+However, diseases that cause decreased absorption of vitamins can also cause B6 deficiency.

 In the 1950s, an unintended experiment showed that when B6 was accidentally left out of infant formula, the babies had seizures.
-Severe, rare mutations which cause a genetic B6 deficiency also cause epileptic seizures.[ref]
+Severe, rare mutations which cause a genetic deficiency of the active form of vitamin B6 also cause epileptic seizures.[ref]

 What about B6 insufficiency or low levels of B6?

 Studies in older adults show that decreased levels of vitamin B6 have a significant impact on the immune system.
 Consuming a diet low in vitamin B6 for three weeks decreased T and B cells (white blood cells that fight invaders).
-Adding supplemental B6 (50 mg/day) brought the immune function back to normal after four days.[ref]
+Supplementary B6 (50 mg/day) brought immune function back to normal after four days.[ref]

 Low vitamin B6 is also linked to an increased risk of cardiovascular disease.[ref]